You don’t need to dig all that deep under the surface to know how important customer satisfaction is, right?

 (At least, that should be your goal.
 The longer you keep your customers on board, the better!)

 Anyway, the point is, to keep them satisfied and truly happy with your brand, you’ll need to provide ongoing service and support to them from time to time.

 Now, when we say “From time to time,” what we really mean is, “When your customers need it, where they expect to get it.”
 That is, the modern customer expects brands to be available and responsive on a variety of different channels—and is becoming more impatient with companies that don’t meet these expectations.

 This is why a multichannel—or, better yet, omnichannel—approach to customer service is key in today’s world.
 While the more nuanced differences between these two options are a discussion for another time, the main difference can be laid out as such:

 - Multichannel customer service involves separate teams for different channels (e.g., a phone team, live chat team, and an email team)

 - Omnichannel customer service involves merging the data from all these channels to create a cohesive and seamless approach onto solving the customer’s problems regardless of which channel is being used

 By today’s standards, even the smallest of companies should offer multichannel support to its customers.
-Not only is it relatively easy to provide a self service option like a knowledge base as well as make yourself available via, say, email, Facebook Messenger and telephone, but being available on more channels adds another point of value to your brand.
+Not only is it relatively easy to provide a self service option like a knowledge base or wiki as well as make yourself available via, say, email, Facebook Messenger and telephone, but being available on more channels adds another point of value to your brand.